fdewez/fdewez.github.io/_pages/research.md

 author_profile: true
 classes: wide
 ---
-As a mathematician working in different fields, I leverage my experience to propose new points of view to concrete problems from the natural sciences or from the industry for a better understanding and novel numerical methods.
-I enjoy especially collaborating with experts from other fields to build a bridge between the mathematical sciences and these fields.
-Indeed the interpretation of a mathematical concept from an other field may help the mathematician to bring insights to this concept, leading potentially to innovative methods which are both efficient and reliable. <br />
+As a mathematician working in different fields, I leverage my experience to propose new points of view for concrete problems from the natural sciences or from the industry for a better understanding and novel numerical methods.
+I enjoy especially collaborating with experts from other fields to build a bridge between the mathematical sciences and other domains.
+Indeed the interpretation of mathematical concepts from other domains may help the mathematician to bring insights to those concepts, leading potentially to innovative methods which are both efficient and reliable. <br />

 I detail below the projects in which I am or have been involved.